 16. Abstinence

-Let’s just circle around here for a moment.
-Asexuality is a thing.
-And if this is your thing, you never have to have sexual intercourse even once in your whole life.
+And if it’s your thing, you never have to have sexual intercourse even once in your whole life.

-If you need birth control after the fact, there are options available to you.
+If you need birth control after the fact, there are two main types of emergency contraceptives are:

-- The emergency contraception pill (AKA the morning after pill) can be taken up to five days after sex.
+• The emergency contraception pill: AKA the morning-after pill can be taken up to five days after sex.

-You have options. 💕
+You have options—always